-Residents can visit mass.gov/covidvaccinemap to see a map of vaccination sites and determine when they are eligible or call 211 and follow the prompts to make an appointment.
+Residents can visit mass.gov/covidvaccinemap to see a map of vaccination sites.

 Where can I get vaccinated?

-There are currently four mass vaccination sites administering vaccines in the state: Gillette Stadium in Foxborough, Fenway Park, the Eastfield Mall in Springfield, and the DoubleTree Hotel in Danvers.
-Governor Charlie Baker has said the state plans to operate seven such sites in total.
+There are currently seven mass vaccination sites administering vaccines in the state: Gillette Stadium in Foxborough, Fenway Park in Boston, the Reggie Lewis Track and Athletic Center in Roxbury, the Eastfield Mall in Springfield, the Natick Mall in Natick, the former Circuit City in Dartmouth, and the DoubleTree Hotel in Danvers.

 In addition to the mass vaccination sites, there are more than 170 locations offering COVID-19 shots at pharmacies, community health centers, markets, and other sites.